bibbox/sys-bibbox/README.md

 `sudo python3 sys-backend/test.py`

 The testfile contains predefined commands.
 For further testing it is recommented to open and modify the testfile or to run the specific commands in an IDE in debug mode.

+A started app with a user defined instance name (instanceName) can be used under "localhost:8010/instanceName" in the browser.